Stratovarius: Nemesis, Eternal, Enigma and Intermission 2 (2013–2020)

-On 13 January 2018, Kotipelto discussed recent anniversary shows and also commented that the band had hoped to record a new album during spring 2018.
+On 13 January 2018, Kotipelto discussed recent anniversary shows and also commented that the band were hoping to record a new album during spring 2018.
 On 10 August 2018, Stratovarius released the new song "Oblivion" from the upcoming compilation album Enigma: Intermission 2, which came out 28 September 2018.
 It is the follow-up to 2001's Intermission.
 The band supported the new album with a European tour with Tarja Turunen on the A Nordic Symphony '18 tour.